 Proposal 1 also asks if the state should design a system that would include marijuana cultivators, processors, retailers, and transporters.

 Voters will also be asked if local municipalities should be allowed to ban or restrict marijuana businesses in their areas.

 Finally, voters will be asked if commercial sales of marijuana and cannabis-infused products should be taxed at a rate of 10 percent and used for Michigan schools, roads, and municipalities with local marijuana businesses.

 The concise pot proposal does not include restrictions which would occur even if the proposal passes.
 Driving under the influence and public consumption of marijuana will still be prohibited in the state.

 If the proposal passes, the state of Michigan will use some of the funds to conduct marijuana research on military veterans.
-Marijuana can effectively treat veterans suffering from PTSD, and Michigan would use $20 million annually for two years to help prevent veteran suicides.

 The election is on Nov.
 6. You can register to vote here.